 The colonists had an idea of what was going on.
 The Committee of Safety had appointed men to watch the war stores, fearing Gage would try to capture them.
 They kept teams ready to remove the war stores and provided couriers — such as Paul Revere — to warn the towns if the British army moved.

 The Committee met in Concord, Mass., to appoint men to command artillery companies.
-Here is the record of the meeting that day:
+It kept a record of the meeting that day.

 April 17, 1775.

 At a meeting of the Committees of Safety and Supplies, at Mr. Taylor’ s house, in Concord, on Monday, 17th April, 1775.
 Present:

 COMMITTEE OF SAFETY. — Honourable John Hancock, Esq., Colonel Heath, Colonel Palmer, Captain White, Mr. Devens, Colonel Gardner, Mr. Watson, Colonel Orne, J. Pigeon.

 COMMITTEE OF SUPPLIES. — Colonel Lee, Mr. Gill, Mr. Cheever, Mr. Gerry, Colonel Lincoln.

 Voted unanimously, That application be made to Captain Hatch, for captain of the Artillery Company for Boston; and if he refuses, to offer it to Mr. Crafts, and so on in order, as they stand in the Company.
 Also that Capt.
 Robinson, of Dorchester, be applied to as captain of the Company of Dorchester; and that Mr. Newall, of Charlestown, be applied to; that the Captain for the Marblehead Company be not appointed until the Members for Marblehead head make inquiry and report.
 That Capt.
 Timothy Bigelow be applied to as captain of the Worcester Company, and that Mr. Thomas Wait Foster, of Hadley, be applied to as captain of the Company at Hadley.